-The constant push towards change and innovation can create the perfect conditions for bullying and harassment – here’s how HR can prevent it
+The constant push towards change and innovation can create the perfect conditions for bullying and harassment – here’s how HR can avoid it.

 “Workplaces are dynamic, because there is a constant turnover not only of personnel but also of their personal aims, desires and circumstances,” he said.